-Specific Web3 advertising platforms and networks take the unique culture into account.
+Specific Web3 and crypto advertising platforms and networks take the unique culture into account.

-They often have relationships established with specialist Web3 publishers and outlets.
+They often have relationships established with specialist Crypto and Web3 publishers and outlets.
 Which means you're more likely to get your ad or press release in front of the right people.

 In addition, these specific Web3 advertising companies understand the culture that comes with Web3 and so can better advise on your assets to make the best impact.

-You should always do your own research and find the Web3 advertising network that offers the best service for your needs.
+You should always do your own research and find the crypto and Web3 advertising network that offers the best service for your needs.

 We've got detailed reviews and user insights above to help you with that.
 However, if you're looking for a quick and dirty guide to some of the most popular in the space, we've listed them below.